-Under the Proposed Action Alternative, the construction activities would have the potential to temporarily affect surface water via storm water runoff.
+Construction activities would have the potential to temporarily affect surface water via storm water runoff.
 Soil erosion and sedimentation could clog small streams and threaten aquatic life.
 A general construction storm water permit would be needed if more than 1 acre is disturbed.
-If required, this permit requires the development and implementation of a Storm Water Pollution Prevention Plan (SWPPP).
-The SWPPP would identify specific BMPs to address construction-related activities that would be adopted to minimize storm water impacts.
+If required, this permit requires the development and implementation of a Storm

+Water Pollution Prevention Plan (SWPPP).
+The SWPPP would identify specific Best Management Practices (BMPs) to address construction-related activities that would be adopted to minimize storm water impacts.
 As mentioned in Section 1.4, an ARAP permit and a USACE permit would be required for bank stabilization and work in waters of the State/US.
 These permits include conditions and requirements to minimize impacts to waters of the State/US.
-TVA would require compliance with all appropriate state and federal permit requirements.
+TVA would require compliance with all appropriate state and federal permit requirements, including the Solid and Hazardous Wastes Rules and Regulations of the State (TDEC DSWM Rule 0400 Chapters 11 and 12).
 In addition, issuance of the 26a Permit would require the applicant to implement General and Standard Conditions (Attachment D) such as construction BMPs.
-Appropriate BMPs would be followed during construction and all proposed project activities would be conducted in a manner to ensure that waste materials are contained and the introduction of pollution materials to the receiving waters are minimized.
+Appropriate BMPs would be installed during construction and all proposed project activities would be conducted in a manner to ensure that waste materials are contained and the introduction of pollution materials to the receiving waters are minimized.
 Therefore, with permit compliance and standard 26a permit conditions included to ensure implementation of BMPs, only minor temporary impacts to surface waters would be expected from construction activities.

 The implementation and operation of the proposed action has the potential to have impacts to surface waters from the day-to-day operation of the facility.
 Some of these potential impacts could include the introduction of oils, lubricants and/or fuels to surface waters; solid waste introduction from trash and debris not being properly stored or disposed of; and black or grey water discharges to surface waters.
 These potential impacts would be mitigated by employing standard 26a permit conditions for BMPs and good housekeeping practices, keeping the marina clean of oil and debris, maintaining adequate garbage pick-up services on-site, and ensuring that there are no unpermitted discharges.
-Therefore, with the implementation of general and standard conditions and good housekeeping practices, impacts associated with marina operations are expected to be minor.
+Therefore, with the implementation of general and standard 26a permit conditions and good housekeeping practices, impacts associated with marina operations are expected to be minor.

-3.2.
-Threatened and Endangered Species
+3.3 Threatened and Endangered Species

-Affected Environment - The Endangered Species Act (ESA) provides broad protection for species of fish, wildlife, and plants that are listed as threatened or endangered in the United States.
+The Endangered Species Act (ESA) provides broad protection for species of fish, wildlife, and plants that are listed as threatened or endangered in the United States.
 ESA outlines procedures for federal agencies to follow when taking actions that may jeopardize federally listed species or their designated critical habitat.
 The policy of Congress is that federal agencies must seek to conserve endangered and threatened species and use their authorities in furtherance of ESA's purposes.
 The State of Tennessee provides protection for species considered endangered or of special concern within the state other than those federally listed under the ESA.
 The listing is handled by TDEC; however, the TDEC Natural Heritage Inventory Program and TVA Regional Natural Heritage Program both maintain databases of aquatic animal species that are considered endangered or of special concern in Tennessee.
-The TVA Heritiage Review (Attachment E) provides a list of species found in TVA's natural heritage data.
-The review conducted on April 3, 2019 showed there were sixteen state listed plant species found within five miles of the proposed action; eleven federally listed and four state listed aquatic species found within ten miles of the proposed action; and two federally listed terrestrial animal species found within three miles of the proposed action.